microsoft/fluentui/apps/public-docsite/src/pages/Styles/FabricIconsPage/docs/web/FabricIconsUsage.md

 #### Fluent UI React: SVG-based Icons

 Fluent UI recently released an SVG-based icon set which allows you to import and bundle only the icons you need.
-This results in smaller bundle sizes compared to the font-based approach with `initializeIcons`, which bundles all icons by default.
+This results in smaller bundle sizes compared to the font-based approach with `initializeIcons`, which downloads all icons by default.

 Each SVG icon is wrapped with a React Element and can be imported and used as follows: